herbglitchYT/archeus_videos/0000_vector/Script.md

 I'd recommend pausing the video and trying the challenge now

 # Write the header function
-For our basic implementation we will have
+For our basic implementation we will have a vector...
+A comparison call back...
+A creation function...
+A destruction function..
+An add function...
+A remove function...
+A remove index function...
+A get size function...
+And a get function.
+And we'll go over these when we get to them in the c file
 ```c
 /**
  * @brief a dynamic array type